Chevrolet El Camino: First generation (1959–1960)

+1959

 The El Camino was introduced for the 1959 model year two years after the Ford Ranchero.
 According to Chevrolet stylist Chuck Jordan, GM Harley Earl had suggested a coupé pickup in 1952.

 Like the Ranchero, it was based on an existing and modified platform, the new-for-1959 Brookwood two-door station wagon, itself based on the redesigned full-sized Chevrolet of that year.
 Highly stylized, it initially sold 50% more briskly than the more conservative Ranchero, some 22,000 to 14,000.

-Unlike the Brookwoods wagon and a sedan delivery variant, the El Camino was available with any full-sized Chevrolet drivetrain.
+Unlike the Brookwood wagon and a sedan delivery variant, the El Camino was available with any full-sized Chevrolet drivetrain.
 It came in a single trim level, its exterior using the mid-level Bel-Air's trim, and the interior of the low-end Biscayne.
 Its chassis featured Chevrolet's "Safety-Girder" X-frame design and a full-coil suspension, both introduced in the 1958 model year.
 The 119 in wheel-base was 1.5 in longer, and overall length for all 1959 Chevrolets was up to 210.9 in.
 The El Camino's payload rating ranged from 650-1150 lb, with gross vehicle weights ranging from 4400-4900 lb depending on powertrain and suspension.
 The somewhat soft passenger car suspension of the base model left the vehicle level without a load, in contrast the Ranchero, where standard 1100-pound rated heavy duty rear springs gave it a distinct rake when empty.
 The quirky Level Air suspension option, in its second and final year, was listed as available, but was almost never seen on any Chevrolet model, much less an El Camino.
 The 1959 El Camino was promoted as the first Chevrolet pickup built with a steel bed floor instead of wood.
 The floor was a corrugated sheetmetal insert, secured with 26 recessed bolts.
 Concealed beneath it was the floor pan from the Brookwood two-door wagon, complete with foot wells.
 Box capacity was almost 33 cuft.

 Among the performance engines offered were a 283-cid Turbo-Fire V8 with two- or four-barrel carburetion, several Turbo-Thrust 348-cid V8s with four-barrel or triple two-barrel carburetors producing 335 bhp, and 250- and 290-bhp 283-cube Ramjet Fuel Injection V8s.

 Hot Rod magazine conducted a test of an El Camino equipped with the hottest powertrain combination available in early 1959—a 315 bhp, triple-carb, solid-lifter 348 V8 mated to a four-speed.
 Staff testers clocked 0-60 mph times of around seven seconds, estimated top speed at 130 mi/h, and predicted 14-second/100-mph quarter-mile performance with a rear-axle ratio suitable for drag racing installed.

 A total of 22,246 El Caminos were produced for 1959.
 That bested the count of 21,706 first-year Rancheros made in 1957 and the 14,169 Ford sedan pickups built in direct competition for the 1959 model year.